ctrlplusb/react-universally/README.md

 ### `npm run clean`

 Deletes any build output that would have originated from the other commands.

+### `npm run deploy`

+Deploys your application to [`now`](https://zeit.co/now).
+If you haven't heard of these guys, please check them out.
+They allow you to hit the ground running!
+I've included them within this repo as it requires almost zero configuration to allow your project to be deployed to their servers.

 ### `npm run lint`